AtysonJaime/crud_color_patterns/README.md

 1. Clone the project on your machine, using a terminal or any other means that makes this possible;

-2. Navigate to the project folder;
+2. Navigate to the project folder and open the terminal inside the project;

 3. In the terminal, run the following commands: